In a nutshell

 - Regulatory lawyers operate on shifting sands.
 “Abnormal is the new normal,” says Robert Tortoriello.
 “It is a constantly evolving practice.
 At present lawyers are advising on the 'likely' implications of the 'likely' regulatory framework that will emerge from the ongoing legislative process, which has come forth from proposed regulations.”

 - Fintech may only make up a small share of the market but it's rapidly growing.
-While these start ups can compete directly with banks in areas such as wealth management, loans or payment products, larger financial institutions are being to explore the opportunities fintech platforms can provide, in areas such as mobile banking apps or services.
+While these start-ups can compete directly with banks in areas such as wealth management, loans or payment products, larger financial institutions are beginning to explore the opportunities fintech platforms can provide in areas such as mobile banking apps or services.

 - Interest in blockchain (the database technology which underpins digital currency bitcoin) continues to increase.
-The security of the blockchain, its transparency – anyone using the system can view trades – and irreversible nature of blockchain transactions have all proved attractive to financial institutions.
-Although the practice is yet to go mainstream, banks continue to experiment with the tech and how it can be applied to benefit their businesses.
+The security of the blockchain, its transparency – anyone using the system can view trades – and the irreversible nature of blockchain transactions have all proved attractive to financial institutions.
+Although the practice is yet to go mainstream, banks continue to experiment with how the tech can be applied to benefit their businesses.
+Seven large banks in Europe have partnered with IBM to introduce a blockchain for their cross-border transactions for smaller and medium-sized business clients.

-- The UK's exit from the EU could have major implications for overseas banks based in London if their access to the wider continent is cut off or the UK's banking industry undergoes a regulatory overhaul.
+- As Brexit continues to unfold down an unclear path, big US banks including Morgan Stanley, Citigroup and Bank of America, are drawing up plans to try to avoid moving hundreds of jobs out of London before the UK leaves the EU.
+The UK's exit could have major implications for overseas banks based in London if their access to the wider continent is cut off or the UK's banking industry undergoes a regulatory overhaul.
 Several US firms, particularly those with a base in London, have been quick to capitalize on the opportunity to provide financial regulatory advice to clients investing in both the UK and European Union.
 Some experts predict that Brexit could even allow US banks to extend their market share opportunity over their European counterparts.

 Advice from the banking and finance gurus